hashicorp/terraform/website/docs/configuration-0-11/interpolation.html.md

       of the key used to encrypt their initial password, you might use:
       `zipmap(aws_iam_user.users.*.name, aws_iam_user_login_profile.users.*.key_fingerprint)`.

+The hashing functions `base64sha256`, `base64sha512`, `md5`, `sha1`, `sha256`,
+and `sha512` all have variants with a `file` prefix, like `filesha1`, which interpret their first argument as a path to a file on disk rather than as a literal string.
+This allows safely creating hashes of binary files that might otherwise be corrupted in memory if loaded into Terraform strings (which are assumed to be UTF-8). `filesha1(filename)` is equivalent to `sha1(file(filename))` in Terraform 0.11 and earlier, but the latter will fail for binary files in Terraform 0.12 and later.

 ## Templates

 Long strings can be managed using templates.